Enrichment through Kinza.

 Spanish culture is widely known for Flamenco music and dance, bullfights, fantastic beaches and lots of sunshine.
 But is that all Spain is known for?
 It has much more to offer than that.
 It is – and has been for thousands of years- one of the most famous and cultural centres of Europe.
 This is a great opportunity to discover the main traditions, festivals and food of the Spaniards.
 You will also learn about renowned Spanish artist such as Diego Velázquez, Miró, Dalí or Pablo Picasso and writers such as Miguel de Cervantes or Federico García Lorca.
 Do not miss this opportunity and join us!

-Further details: see Miss García
+Further details: see Miss Garcia

 Have you heard of BTS, Blackpink or Girls’ Generation?
 Do you want to explore how the music industry of South Korea became so popular?
 Do you want to learn more about the Vietnam war?
 Do you want to find out about the Great Wall of China?
 Do you want to learn how to complete a brain-scratching sudoku puzzle or master the art of origami?
 There is a little bit of everything in Asian Fusion.

-Further Details: see Ms Nguyen
+Further Details: see Miss Nguyen

-Islamic Art is not only the art created specifically in the service of the Muslim faith but also characterises the art and architecture historically produced in the lands ruled by Muslims.
+Islamic Art Through the AgesIslamic Art is not only the art created specifically in the service of the Muslim faith but also characterises the art and architecture historically produced in the lands ruled by Muslims.
 As it is not only a religion but a way of life, Islam fostered the development of a distinctive culture with its own unique artistic language that is reflected in art and architecture throughout the Muslim world.

 Further details: see Ms Khan